 If you're wondering why your crepe myrtle shrubs have developed brown leaves, the first thing to look at is the calendar.
 Reasons for crepe myrtle leaves turning brown are related to the time of year when the problem occurs.

 Brown Leaves vs. Brown Spots

-Crepe myrtle leaves turning brown—with the whole leaf turning brown or browning along the edges, and sometimes accompanied by curling—is different from the emergence of brown spots in the middle of the leaf.
-Such spots can indicate Cercospora leaf spot, which is caused by a type of fungus (Cercospora lythracearum) and is an entirely different problem.
+Crepe myrtle leaves turning brown—with the whole leaf turning brown or browning along the edges and sometimes accompanied by curling—is different from the emergence of brown spots in the middle of the leaf.
+Such spots can indicate a Cercospora leaf spot, which is caused by a type of fungus (Cercospora lythracearum) and is an entirely different problem.
 In the case of brown spotting, give your bushes plenty of space (to promote good air circulation) when you plant them, and prune off (and properly dispose of) affected branches (to prevent transmission of the fungus) to ward off Cercospora leaf spot.

 Crepe Myrtle Leaves Turning Brown in Summer

 If you are seeing brown leaves (or even partially brown leaves) on crepe myrtle shrubs at the end of a dry summer, the problem could be due to drought.
 These bushes flourish in the southeastern United States, where they are very popular due to their ability to withstand the summer heat.
 Nonetheless, they do need water, and they may dry up during especially hot summers with little rainfall.
 Northerners who grow the bush (it is not nearly as popular in the North) are far less likely to experience a problem with their crepe myrtles drying out.
 This is more of an issue for Southern growers, who garden under more extreme conditions in summer.
 If you suspect that drought is the problem, water the plants enough to keep the soil evenly moist but not wet.

 Crepe Myrtle Leaves Turning Brown in Spring